scientifichackers/react-pages/README.md

 #### Page:

-A page is a directory containing at least an `index.js` file, (and other css/js files specific to your application.)
+A page contains basic scaffolding for a web-page.

+You are allowed to import files from other pages in your projects, leveraging true re-usability of components in a project.

 ```
 └── my_page